MicrosoftDocs/memdocs/memdocs/intune/protect/create-conditional-access-intune.md

 To Create a device-based Conditional Access policy your account must have one of the following permissions in Azure AD:

-Global Administrator
+    - Global administrator
-Intune Service Administrator
+    - Intune Service administrator
-Conditional Access Administrator
+    - Conditional Access administrator

 > [!IMPORTANT]
 > Before you set up Conditional Access, you'll need to set up Intune device compliance policies to evaluate devices based on whether they meet specific requirements.
 See [Get started with device compliance policies in Intune](device-compliance-get-started.md).